Bad value for restricted picklist

 - You may have accidentally mapped a field twice in the Salesforce connector.
 Check through your field mappings to be sure that each field is only mapped once.

 - You may be sending a value to a picklist that is not one of the specified values for the picklist.
 You will need to check your send-as values for each field and compare those to what Salesforce is expecting.
-In other words, double-check that your mappings are spelled exactly the same as what Salesforce is expecting, including upper and lower case.
-Finally, check to make sure that your mappings don't have an extra leading or trailing space in the field.
+Confirm that your send-as values are spelled exactly the same as they are in Salesforce, with proper capitalization and no leading or trailing spaces.

-- Try refreshing your schema (Save your connector, then up at the top select Go To → Get New Salesforce Objects) and then delete and remap the picklist that is causing the error.
+- Try Refreshing the Connector Schema: Save your connector, then up at the top select Go To → Get New Salesforce Objects and Save.

-- Trying using the API name for the picklist value in the connector.
+- Try using the API name for the picklist value in the connector.

 - Turn off custom API in the connector.

-- If you are using a global picklist in SF:
+- If you are using a global picklist in Salesforce:

 - It used to be whenever a new value was added to a picklist you had to add it into the record type picklist manually.
 Now when you add a new value, it asks you if you would like to add it Global.
 Even with a global list, you have to add it manually.
 To Update a list you need to go to the Objects Record Type then select the Record Type Label and then edit the Picklist that is available for editing in the list.

 - As a last resort, you might try deleting and remapping the picklist that is causing the error.